progdisc/rules/README.md

     issues._

-13. If you are a student, we will follow academic honesty guidelines and refrain from helping where would be unethical for us to do so, such as exams or graded class assignments (homework is allowed within reason).
+13. If you are a student, we will follow academic honesty guidelines and refrain from helping where it would be unethical for us to do so, such as exams or graded class assignments (homework is allowed within reason).
 In the same vein, we will not provide help for ongoing competitions that forbid seeking outside help.